aerospike/aerolab/ROADMAP.md

 * Add AGI (Aerospike-Grafana-Integrated stack) for graphing Aerospike log statistics in Grafana.
 * Test and release for Windows platform
+* Move to new notarization tool for MacOS

 ### 7.2